jeksn/jeksn-astro/src/pages/reading-list/index.md

 ---

 ## Currently reading:
-* The Three-Body Problem / Cixin Liu
 * The Prophet / Khalil Gibran
+* A Psalm for the Wild-Build / Becky Chambers

 ## 2024
 * The Last Emperox / John Scalzi
 * The Yellow Wallpaper / Charlotte Perkins Gilman
+* The Three-Body Problem / Cixin Liu

 ## 2023
 * Project Hail Mary / Andy Weir